 This study uses a randomized control trial to identify the demand curve for off-grid solar power and understand the preferences of households over different electricity sources (grid, solar microgrids, diesel generation etc).
 The experiment also seeks to measure short- and mid-term impacts of access to small amount of electricity, provided through a solar micro-grid.

 Evidence on the benefits of the first few units of electricity, as well as the nature of demand are critical to designing economically efficient policy instruments that seek to encourage household electrification.
 The data gathered and the corresponding models that have been estimated also provide a useful means of understanding when, and to what degree, decentralized renewable electricity supply sources are likely to be adopted by consumers.

 Researchers did a randomized experiment on pricing and availability of oﬀ-grid solar power to estimate demand for competing electricity sources.
-The experiment was conducted in rural Bihar—an eastern state in India—from 2013 to 2017 with the help of the implementing partner Husk Power Systems (HPS), a Bihar-based private company that oﬀers solar microgrids.
+The experiment was conducted in rural Bihar—an eastern state in India—from 2013 to 2017 with the help of the implementing partner Husk Power Systems (HPS), a private provider of solar micrograms.